frdmn/dotfiles/README.md

     git clone https://github.com/frdmn/dotfiles ~/.dotfiles
     ```

+3. Copy and adjust the default configuration file:

+    ```bash
+    cp ~/.dotfiles/config.defaults.yml ~/.dotfiles/config.yml
+    vi ~/.dotfiles/config.yml
+    ```

-3. Run the dotfile wrapper with the `--bootstrap` switch to initially install and setup the dotfiles and its components:
+4. Run the dotfile wrapper with the `--bootstrap` switch to initially install and setup the dotfiles and its components:

     ```bash
     ~/.dotfiles/dotfiles --bootstrap